 - Emergency care

-Where can I get dopunsko health insurance and what does it cost?
+Where can I get dopunsko and what does it cost?

 Dopunsko is offered by HZZO as well as by private insurers.
 The price varies depending on the insurer, the additional benefits you choose and your age.
 The private insurers tend to offer multiple options.